-The following types of speech, magnifying, and print equipment and software are available in Group Study Room 134 and both library classrooms.
+The following types of speech, magnifying, and print equipment and software are available in Group Study Room 134.
 The room may be reserved by calling (718) 951-5335 or upon request at the Circulation Desk.
+Assistive technology software is also available in all 5 classrooms.
 The software listed below is also available on a laptop that can be borrowed from the New Media Desk and used in any room in the Library.
 Please call Harold Wilson or Fatima Davis at (718) 951-5327 at least 24 hours in advance of need to reserve the laptop.
 To arrange for training in the use of the Library's adaptive equipment, please call the Director of the Center for Student Disabilities Services, 138 Roosevelt Hall, and (718) 951-5538.
-To receive assistance with catalog or other Library databases, please contact Prof. Miriam Deutch at (718) 951-5221.
+To receive assistance with catalog or other Library databases, or any other request for an accommodation, please contact Prof. Miriam Deutch at (718) 951-5221.

 The following database services offer audio for full-text html articles: Art Full Text, General Science Full Text, Humanities Full Text, Library Literature Full Text, Readers' Guide Full Text, Social Science Full Text.

 Click on Databases from http://library.brooklyn.cuny.edu.
 Choose one of the above databases.
 Do a search and get the results.

 Click on any article that comes up with Full Text HTML.
 (It must be HTML.)

 The article will be read to you.
 It is also available for download to an MP3 Player.